MarcLD/Getting-and-Cleaning-Data/README.md

 Getting-and-Cleaning-Data
 =========================

-This file describes how run_analysis.R script works.
+This file provide information on the project and in particular some information on how the file run_analysis.R works.

 You can get the data from:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.

+In case the url is changed, the data are also available in this folder in the file: SourceData.zip.

 Unzip the file containing the data in your working directory.